wjase/mwweb/docs/pages/exhibitions/index.md

 Seven Seconds, curated by Mark Fearbunce.
 Group show at Milsom Place, Bath.
 27th May to 12th June 2022

+Bath Art Prize Exhibition, 44AD Artspace, Abbey Street, Bath, BA1 1NN 19th October to 30th October, 2022.

 Current:

-Bath Art Prize Exhibition, 44AD Artspace, Abbey Street, Bath, BA1 1NN 19th October to 30th October, 11am - 5pm Prize Evening Friday 21st October 6-8pm.

-Coming up:

-Feb - March 2023: Solo Show at Pound Arts, Corsham.
+23rd February to 25th March 2023: Solo Show "Throwing Shapes" at Pound Arts, Corsham.
+On 2nd March, Becky Powers will be responding to the paintings through an aerial dance performance.

+25th February to 1st April 2023, Limerance is in the group Show "Darkness to Light" at the Atkinson Gallery, Millfield School, Street.

+Coming Up:

+Royal Commonwealth Society previous Prizewinners Show, 44AD, Bath.
+Also featuring Mike Rennie, Rob Grieve, Martin Elphick, Rod Craig, June Bianchi, Paul Thomas and Rita Lazaro.

+Solo show at Burdall's Yard during May and June, 2023.
+More details to follow.

 # 2021